 Individual support, professional advice, group and educational courses as well as effective networking in schools and training organisations are among the important tasks.
 The focuses are [...]

 The website provides information regarding the structural framework as well as an overview of institutional bodies concernd with child and youth work in Germany.
 The information is disseminated according to different policy levels (national, federal state, local policies), and includes a graphical chart.
 Web service by te Federal Ministry for Youth, Fammily Affairs, Senior Citizens.

-The Council of Europe and European Commission have developed close co-operation in the youth field since 1998.
+The Council of Europe and European Commission have maintained close co-operation in the area of youth policy and youth work since 1998.
 This co-operation mainly relates to knowledge and evidence-based youth policy and support and recognition of youth work- Special attention is paid to the geographical scope of activities and to the dissemination and publication of results.

 The web-site of the European Youth Information and Counselling Agency (ERYICA) has been designed to meet three needs:

 1) to provide basic information to the public in English, French and Spanish:

 - about what youth information is in Europe,about ERYICA: its aims and activities, its member organisations, its newsletter (in English and French)

 - including links to a wide range of mainly national youth [...]